landinfotech/mycivitas/docs/src/user/manual/contact-us.md

 ![landing page](./img/contact-us-1.png)

 Click on the `Sign-Up` button.
-This will redirect you to the sign-up page where you can find the `Contact Support` link.
+This will redirect the user to the sign-up page where you can find the `Contact Support` link.

 ## Sign-Up Page